 How to enrol - step by step guide

-If you have already completed prior learning at other institutions then you might be eligible for credit towards your program.
+If you have already completed prior learning at another university or higher education institution then you might be eligible for credit towards your program.
 If your application is successful then the courses you need to enrol in might change, so it's best to get your application in as soon as possible.

 Am I eligible?
 Go to the Credit Estimator to see if you are eligible for credit.
 You will be able to apply once you have been through the estimator.

 Step 3: check your study plan & choose your courses

 Studying a Sciences degree at the University of Adelaide means that you have a lot of flexibility to allow you to explore the fields and disciplines that you are most interested in.